N1XIL9/N1XIL9/README.md

 <div align="left">

-- :telescope: I’m working as a Music Composer and Web Developer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Web Developer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring music and technical content writing.
+- :seedling: Exploring technical content writing.

 <br>
 <div>